 Along with chemicals, the fashion industry also uses an intense amount of water, from the start of the process to even the stages of home washing.
 This high number of reality can be seen through the fact that; to make one cotton t-shirt today uses up 2,700 gallons of freshwater.

 Knowing what we know, the hard question then is to ask ourselves: How do we change as an industry and going forward what do we adapt?

 This brings us to our eight reasons as to why we believe going ahead.
 Sustainability is our future.

 A study from 2015 shows that 97% of what goes into making clothes are new resources, with only 3% of it being recycled materials.
 This adds up to an annual resource input of 98 million tons – including oil to produce synthetic fibres, fertilisers to grow cotton and an endless list of chemicals needed to dye & finish fabric.

 The global fashion industry emits a large amount of greenhouse gases per year, thus contributing aggressively and actively to global warming.
 One of the reasons is that the vast majority of our beloved clothes are petroleum-based and made from fossil fuels, including polyester, acrylic & nylon.

-Sustainable brands on the other side often use materials from natural or recycled fabrics that require significantly less to no chemical treatment, little water, less energy and no fertilizers or pesticides to grow.
+Sustainable brands, on the other side, often use materials from natural or recycled fabrics that require significantly less to no chemical treatment, little water, less energy and no fertilisers or pesticides to grow.

 Most organic fabrics such as linen, hemp, organic cotton & TENCEL™ (made from sustainable wood pulp) are even biodegradable.
-These environmentally-sound fabrics go easy on the planet and are amazing sustainable alternatives.
+These environmentally-sound fabrics go easy on the planet and are excellent sustainable alternatives.

 3. SAVING ANIMAL LIVES